 Why Counseling for Addiction is so Important

-Addiction is prevalent in most cities/towns, all states and throughout the United States.
-Addiction affects everyone whether the addictions is due to drug use, alcoholism or other addictive behavior such as gambling.
-It causes health and social issues, disrupts family functioning, increases crime rates in the community, heightens medical costs, causes higher unemployment rates, and significantly contributes to the problems in the economy.
+Addiction is prevalent throughout the United States.
+It affects everyone whether the addiction is due to drug use, alcoholism or other addictive behavior such as gambling.
+Addiction causes health and social issues and disrupts family functioning.
+It increases crime rates in the community and raises medical costs.
+It causes higher unemployment rates, and significantly contributes to economic problems.
 The problems related to addiction starts with the individual client.
-Long term alcoholism and drug dependency cause multiple physical problems, emotional symptoms, employment problems (absenteeism, low productivity, injury at employment site, and termination), legal arrests, marital discord, and family dysfunction including child neglect and child abuse.
-My interest, knowledge, experience and expertise in addiction has grown over several years because of the prevalence of the disease, and the increased psychological and social need to address addiction issues of clients in my community who have been inflicted with it.
+Long term alcoholism and drug dependency cause many physical problems, emotional symptoms, employment problems (absenteeism, low productivity, injury at employment site, and termination), legal arrests, marital discord, and family dysfunction including child neglect and child abuse.
+My interest, knowledge, experience and expertise in addiction has grown over several years.
+I attribute this to the prevalence of the disease, and the increased psychological and social need to address the addiction issues of those afflicted in my community.

 Who is to Blame for Drug Use and Who is Responsible to Stop the Progression.

-Although counseling and treatment can be effective resulting in longer duration of sobriety, relapse rates are very high.
-I also have found that initially addicted individuals do not seek counseling or treatment because they do not recognize the early signs or symptoms of their dependence, deny a problem even when it becomes more obvious, and then are reluctant to get professional help due to shame.
+Although counseling and treatment can result in longer duration of sobriety, relapse rates are very high.
+I have found that initially addicted individuals do not seek counseling or treatment because they do not recognize the early signs or symptoms of their dependence.
+They deny the problem even when it becomes more obvious and are reluctant to get professional help due to shame.
 They feel guilty, blame themselves and are too embarrassed to tell colleagues, friends and family.
 Thus, the physical dependence worsens with the related problems and consequences of continued chemical use.
-I found that many of my clients who started regular drinking or drug use never thought they would become addicted.
+Many of my clients who started regular drinking or drug use never thought they would become addicted.
 Either they started with social use as a teen or became addicted over time to a controlled, prescribed medication.

-It may not be someone’s fault for becoming physically dependent and/or emotionally addicted to illicit drugs or controlled medication, however it is the responsibility of the addicted person to attend a psychiatric and substance abuse evaluation and participate in a recommended structured counseling and/or substance abuse program along with following through with a long term after care program or community support group.
+It may not be someone’s fault for becoming physically dependent and/or emotionally addicted to illicit drugs or controlled medication.
+However it is their responsibility to seek help.
+This begins with attending a psychiatric and substance abuse evaluation and taking part in a recommended structured counseling and/or substance abuse program.
+It continues with following through with long term after care program or a community support group.
 Thus, he/she can have productive life and cause no harm to others.

-Along with substance abuse counselling and innovative treatment methods, community prevention programs and education in the schools are essential for detection and early intervention so the disease of addiction does not progress to a point where it is harder to treat.
-Because addiction and physical dependency is a lifelong disease, family and community support for long term aftercare programs and sober support networks such as AA groups and NA groups are necessary to lower the potential of relapse.
+Along with substance abuse counseling and innovative treatment methods, community prevention programs and education in the schools are essential.
+They provide a means for detection and early intervention so the disease of addiction does not progress to a point where it is harder to treat.
+Addiction and physical dependency is a lifelong disease.
+Family and community support for long term aftercare programs and sober support networks such as AA groups and NA groups are necessary to lower the potential of relapse.

-What is Addiction and How it can be Detected by Recognition of Symptoms
+What is Addiction and How Can We Recognize the Symptoms

 Addiction is a biological, psychological, social and economic disease.
-It is biological because of its are physical symptoms.
-There are certain drugs that are chemically addictive in nature and are called controlled substances.
-This includes both illicit drugs sold on the streets and medications used for physical pain or mental health conditions.
+It is biological because of its physical symptoms.
+There are certain drugs that are chemically addictive in nature called controlled substances.
+These include both illicit drugs sold on the streets and medications used for physical pain or mental health conditions.
 Continued substance use over time results in physical tolerance.
 This means that it takes more of the substance, amount and frequency, for someone to get the same effect or “high” than it did with lesser use of the substance.
 This is also related to medication as well.
-Over time, a certain medication dose may not be as effective and thus the prescribing doctor may order a higher amount and possibly at a greater frequency.
+Over time, a certain medication dose may not be as effective.
+As a result, the prescribing doctor may order a higher amount and possibly at a greater frequency.
 For example, one pain pill may have eliminated pain, but it may take two pain pills to manage the pain 7-8 months later.
 My clients who become addicted to their controlled medications may deny they have an addiction or drug problem claiming that the consumed drug is a prescribed medication.
-However, drug abuse is identified when a person consumes more in amount and frequency of the medication than their doctor advises and indicated on the prescription bottle.
+However, drug abuse occurs when a person consumes more in amount and frequency of the medication than their doctor advises and indicated on the prescription bottle.

 As the body becomes accustomed to having higher amounts of a controlled substance at higher frequency, an individual develops physical dependence.
 This means that a person is addicted.
-They abruptly discontinue all use of the controlled substance, they will experience uncomfortable withdrawal symptoms that range from nausea, vomiting, shakes, tremors, cramps, severe anxiety, chronic depression, seizures and death.
+If they abruptly stop all use of the controlled substance, they will experience withdrawal symptoms.
+These range from nausea, vomiting, shakes, tremors, cramps, severe anxiety, chronic depression, seizures and death.
 The symptoms of withdrawal vary and depends on the type of substance used.
-Admission to detox and inpatient treatment for supervised medication management will aid in eliminating or reducing the symptoms of withdrawal.
+Detox and inpatient treatment programs provide supervised medication management.
+This aids in eliminating or reducing the symptoms of withdrawal.
 A structured counseling or substance abuse treatment program, along with community support groups is usually recommended after an inpatient treatment program is completed successfully and the addicted person remained sober.

 Chronicity of Substance Addiction

 There are stages or degrees of chronicity related to substance use disorders and behavioral addiction.
 The severity of addiction is determined by the frequency and amount of use, its symptoms, problems and consequences resulting from drug use or addictive behavior, and relapses.
-Not all of my clients have chronic drug use, associated consequences of use, or in need the structure of inpatient treatment.
+Not all of my clients have chronic drug use, associated consequences of use, or need the structure of inpatient treatment.
 I am more likely to diagnosis my client with a more severe substance abuse disorder if they have a higher use of a substance than not.
-Also, there are more physical problems and socioeconomic problems when use is higher in frequency and amount than not or there is a long history of drug use.
+Also, there are more physical problems and socioeconomic problems when there is a long history of drug use or use is higher.
 Problems and consequences of substance abuse disorders and addiction are medical conditions, employment problems, legal arrests, financial problems, family discord, isolation or social issues, and psychological/emotional problems.
-Different illicit substances can cause anxiety, depression, aggression and psychosis that can also lead to crime, violence, abuse in the family suicide and homicide.
-A substance use disorder may also be determined when my client continues their use despite its associated problems and consequence, and if he/she have had relapses or unsuccessful attempts to reduce or stop their use.
-My clients with chronic addiction either substitute one addiction, or substance for another or have more than one addiction, or be physically dependent on more than one substance.
-For example, a gambler may be dependent on both cocaine and alcohol and participate in a codependent relationship.
+Different illicit substances can cause anxiety, depression, aggression and psychosis.
+These can also lead to crime, violence, abuse in the family suicide and homicide.
+A substance use disorder may also be determined when my client continues their use despite its associated problems and consequence, and if they have had relapses or unsuccessful attempts to reduce or stop their use.
+My clients with chronic addiction either substitute one addiction, or substance for another.
+They may have more than one addiction, or be physically dependent on more than one substance.
+For example, a gambler may be dependent on both cocaine and alcohol and take part in a codependent relationship.